robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   -K, --consolemarkers <auto|on|off>  Show `markers on the console`_ when top level
                                       keywords in a test case end.
   -P, --pythonpath <path>  Additional locations to add to the `module search path`_.
-  -E, --escape <what:with>   Deprecated.
-Use console escape mechanism instead.
   -A, --argumentfile <path>   A text file to `read more arguments`_ from.
   -h, --help              Prints `usage instructions`_.
   --version               Prints the `version information`_.